phoenixframework/phoenix/README.md

 #### Catching Errors at the Controller layer

-Errors can be caught at the controller layer by overriding `call/2` on the controller. ie:
+Errors can be caught at the controller layer by overriding `call/2` in the controller, i.e.:

 ```elixir
 defmodule YourApp.UserController do